AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 ## Axes and Scales

 In AnyChart axes are used to control grids, axes labels, lines, and tick marks.
 They depend on [scales](../Axes_and_Grids).
 There are a lot of settings that can be applied to axes and scales: for example, you can change the orientation of axes or invert them, set the minimum and maximum values of a scale and configure its ticks, and so on.
-All chatr types allow you to add extra scales and axes and bind and different series to different scales.
+All chart types allow you to add extra scales and axes and bind different series to different scales.

 Learn more about axes and scales: [Axes and Grids](../Axes_and_Grids/Scales).